princeton-vl/oasis/README.md

 To submit your predictions to the OASIS benchmark, store your predictions for all test images in a directory with the following format:
 ```
-oasis_predictions/
+<parent-dir>/
     - *****.npy
     - *****.npy
     ...
     - *****.npy
 ```

+Where `<parent-dir>` is one of `depth`, `occfold`, `normals` or `planar`, depending on which benchmark you are submitting to.
 Then run the upload_to_benchmark.py python script to submit your results to the leaderboard.
 This can take upwards of an hour on slower internet connections.

 **Example:**
 ```
-python upload_to_benchmark.py oasis_predictions/  --task normal_bench \
+python upload_to_benchmark.py --task normal_bench \
 --password 9e67a7866dtf484748fcaf07fh5724s4etc7b94c --public \
 --email firstname@princeton.edu --submission_name Hourglass --affiliation Princeton
 ```